YerongAI/Office-Tool-docs/docs/usage/deploy/create-iso/prepare.md

 We recommend that you [download](/introduction/download) Office Tool Plus which includes the runtimes.

 The best practice is to choose the appropriate Office Tool Plus version based on the architecture of Office.
 For example, if you are creating a 64-bit Office image, it is recommended to use the 64-bit Office Tool Plus.
-If you are not sure, you can choose the 32-bit Office Tool Plus.

 ## Create Office ISO